harrytjbreen/photography/scripts/bulkAddPhotos/README.md

    ```
    npm install
    ```

 ## Configuration

+This script is written in TypeScript.
 Configure your AWS credentials and region using one of the following methods:

 - Export environment variables: